Riemannian Newton-type methods for joint diagonalization on the Stiefel manifold with application to independent component analysis: Introduction

 This paper is organized as follows.
-We introduce the JD problem on the Stiefel manifold in Section \ref{JD_sec}, following on from \cite{Theis:2009:SDR:1532023.1532070}.
-We also present a brief review of computing the gradient and the Hessian of the objective function.
-In Section \ref{newton_sec}, we consider Newton's equation, which is directly obtained by substituting the gradient and Hessian formulas in Section \ref{JD_sec} into $\Hess f(Y)[\xi]=-\grad f(Y)$.
-To derive the representation matrix formula of the Hessian of the objective function, we use the Kronecker product, and vec and veck operators.
+We introduce the JD problem on the Stiefel manifold in Section \ref{JD_sec} as a continuation of \cite{Theis:2009:SDR:1532023.1532070}.
+In Section \ref{newton_sec}, we consider Newton's equation, which is directly obtained by substituting the gradient and Hessian formulas from Section \ref{JD_sec} into $\Hess f(Y)[\xi]=-\grad f(Y)$.
+To derive the representation matrix formula of the Hessian of the objective function, we use the Kronecker product and the vec and veck operators.
 This results in a smaller equation that is easier to solve.
-It should be noted that the dimension of the resultant equation is equal to the dimension of the Stiefel manifold in question.
-This means that the equation can be efficiently solved.
-Section \ref{ICA_sec} provides information about the two types of numerical experiments we use to evaluate our method.
-The first experiment is an application to ICA.
-We demonstrate that the proposed method improves the accuracy when compared with the solution generated by a Jacobi-like method, which is an existing method for the JD problem.
-The other experiment uses a larger problem to show that sequences generated by the proposed Newton's method converge quadratically.
+In particular, the dimension of the resultant equation is equal to the dimension of the Stiefel manifold in question.
+Thus, the equation can be solved more efficiently than the original Newton's equation.
+Section \ref{ICA_sec} provides information about the three types of numerical experiments used to evaluate our method.
+The first experiment is an application to ICA wherein we demonstrate that the proposed method improves the accuracy of an approximate solution to appropriately estimate the source signals.
+The second experiment uses larger problems to show that sequences generated by the proposed Newton's method converge quadratically and give better solutions than those generated by a Jacobi-like method \cite{cardoso1996jacobi}, which is an existing method for the JD problem.
+Furthermore, we propose the trust-region method based on our discussion in Section \ref{newton_sec}.
+The last experiment compares the proposed trust-region method with the existing method \cite{Theis:2009:SDR:1532023.1532070} and shows that the proposed trust-region method converges faster.
 Section \ref{Conclusion_sec} contains our concluding remarks.
-In these sections, the Stiefel manifold is endowed with the induced metric from the natural inner product in ambient Euclidean space.
-In contrast to this, we derive another formula for the representation matrix of the Hessian in Appendix \ref{canonical}, in which the Stiefel manifold is endowed with the canonical metric.
+In this study, the Stiefel manifold is endowed with the induced metric from the natural inner product in ambient Euclidean space.
+In contrast to this, we derive another formula for the representation matrix of the Hessian in Appendix \ref{canonical} in which the Stiefel manifold is endowed with the canonical metric.
+The resultant representation matrix under the canonical metric is symmetric, while the representation matrix with respect to the induced metric is not symmetric.